WE'RE 20 IN 2021 - AND HAVE COMPLETED OVER 180 PROJECTS!

 Established in 2001, Housing Vision undertakes original and applied research and policy reviews in Housing, Planning and Regeneration to clients throughout the public and private sectors.

-We specialise in conducting and evaluating housing market, housing needs and social and community assessments.
-We have completed studies all levels from parish and neighbourhood to district and sub-regional.
+We specialise in housing market, housing needs, social and community assessment at all levels from parish and neighbourhood to local authority and sub-regional.

 We are a dynamic, flexible and multi-disciplinary team - committed to meeting our clients’ needs.